UPAC REQUESTOR HANDBOOK

 Once notified of the allocation results, requesters have twenty (20) calendar days to purchase equipment items.
 In the event of price changes, vendor changes, quantity increase, or similar item substitutions, UPAC may consider adjusting the allocation based on updated quotes.
 After twenty (20) calendar days, the organization will assume full responsibility for any price changes, vendor changes, quantity increase, or similar item substitutions.

 UPAC requires that notification of any changes to the event be submitted in writing at least ten (10) academic days before the start date of the event.
 Failure to do so may affect the funding of the event.
-It is strongly encouraged that requests are submitted as early as possible.
+It is strongly encouraged those requests are submitted as early as possible.

 Organizations with Standing Allocation status are not allowed to submit addendum requests.

 When items are tabled, they are set aside.
 No money has been allocated toward these tabled expenses.
 Once the issue for tabling has been remedied, proper documentation must be submitted to the UPAC office at least ten (10) academic days prior to the event.
 At this time, another hearing will be scheduled for the tabled items to be removed from the table and will be reviewed by the committee.
-When items are brought back from the table, the items may be reviewed without the need of the requestor to be present unless the requestor would like to attend or the sub-committee requests their presence.
+When items are brought back from the table, the items may be reviewed without the need for the requestor to be present unless the requestor would like to attend, or the sub-committee requests their presence.
 If updated information for the tabled item(s) has not been submitted within the ten (10) academic day deadline, the tabled items may be removed and considered ineligible for UPAC funding.

 3.2.
 Programs